 fo = failure reporting options

-The fo tag controls when forensic reports (ruf) are triggered.
-Since most providers do not send forensic reports anyway, this tag has limited practical value.
-But here is what each option means:
+The fo tag controls when failure reports (ruf) are triggered.
+Since most providers do not send failure reports anyway, this tag has limited practical value.
+Each value triggers reports at a different threshold:

 | Value | Trigger condition | Report volume |